Watch The New Pornographers perform ‘Whiteout Conditions‘ on Stephen Colbert

 Watch The New Pornographers performance of Whiteout Conditions on Stephen Colbert (who continues to get amazing bands to perform on his show) in the video below.
 The song has a cool hook, superb harmonies courtesy of Neko Case and Kathryn Calder and is a much different sound than their previous work, but no less good.

-You can pick up their new album on Amazon (at a ridiculously cheap price for the MP3, I might add).
+You can pick up their new album on all major music sites.
 It is an album that, on first listen you may think ‘Okay’, but then play it again and again and, man, this thing grows on you.
 So much so you will soon be listening to nothing else.